pattersam/citypulse-etl/docs/report.md

 ![Results from social events query](basic-query.png) **Figure 4.** Results from social events query

-Or a more slightly more advanced query can join the traffic and pollution data alongwith the traffic sensor metadata:
+Or a more slightly more advanced query can join the traffic and pollution data along with the traffic sensor metadata:

 ```sql
 SELECT ts.point_1_street, ts.point_1_city, rtd.avg_speed, rtd.vehicle_count, pd.carbon_monoxide